stjude-rust-labs/wdl/CONTRIBUTING.md

 ### What's a good first issue?

-We will try to keep a handful of [issues](https://github.com/stjude-rust-labs/wdl/issues) marked `good first issue` open and ready for new contributors.
+We will try to keep a handful of [issues][issues] marked `good first issue` open and ready for new contributors.

 ### I don't want to write code, can I still contribute?